GP Advertising

 For prospective employees

-With these adjustments, the proposed redesign was presented and well receieved, though unfortunately my tenure finished before it could be developed and shipped.
+With these wireframes, the proposed redesign was presented to internal stakeholders and well receieved, though unfortunately my tenure finished before the website could be developed and shipped.

 What I learnt